Chariot Corporation Lists New Shares on ASX

 Chariot Corporation Limited (AU:CC9) has released an update.

-Chariot Corporation Limited has announced the quotation of over 20.9 million fully paid ordinary shares on the Australian Securities Exchange (ASX).
-This move is expected to enhance the company’s liquidity and visibility in the financial markets.
-The shares, under the code CC9, were issued on October 19, 2023.
+Chariot Corporation Limited has announced the quotation of 7,342,000 fully paid ordinary shares on the Australian Securities Exchange (ASX) under the code CC9, effective October 28, 2024.
+This move follows a previously announced transaction and may attract attention from investors tracking new stock offerings on the ASX.

 For further insights into AU:CC9 stock, check out TipRanks’ Stock Analysis page.